paps/dotfiles/README.md

 * `Ctrl-Alt-Y` to open calculator
 * `Ctrl-Alt-S` to take a screenshot

+### NextDNS

+Install NextDNS' CLI client: https://github.com/nextdns/nextdns/wiki/Debian-Based-Distribution

+Do `sh -c "$(curl -sL https://nextdns.io/install)"` then enable 'report device name', enable 'hardened privacy mode', don't 'setup as router' and enable 'Automatically configure host DNS on daemon startup'.

+To target NextDNS' configuration on poorly configurable devices (e.g. a Samsung TV) behind the same NAT as a desktop PC, the public IP is bound thanks to a crontab entry similar to this one: `todo`.

 ### Multi-head AMD open-source driver setup (xserver-xorg-video-radeon package)

 Dual monitor sample `xorg.conf`: `x/radeon/dual_xorg.conf`